zengliwei/magento2_forms/README.md

 - Form action must be `$block->escapeUrl($block->getFormAction())`
 - Hidden fields are required: `$block->getHiddenInputHtml()`
 - Name of post elements must be wrapped with `data[]`

+### Form Elements

+Using Configure Elements as renderer means that elements in the block will be rendered with **UI components**.

+The element management is a drag and drop box, it provides some common types of frontend model and validation to choose.

+**Configuration** column of the elements is to add JavaScript settings for related UI component.